-My research examines the consequences of stereotyping and sexual objectification on motivation and behavior.
-Broadly, I study when and why stereotyping and objectification negatively influence the motivation and behavior of stigmatized individuals.
-One feature that differentiates my work from other research done in these areas is that I am particularly interested in how stigmatized individuals respond to the stereotypic and objectifying behaviors of other people.
-Because of this interpersonal focus, I often conduct high impact, interactive studies in which people actually (or ostensibly) interact with others who objectify or stereotype them.
-I then focus on the intrapersonal consequences (similar to most other research), but also the significant interpersonal outcomes of these interactions.
+Dr. Jill Allen’s research examines the consequences of stereotyping and sexual objectification on motivation and behavior.
+Broadly, Dr. Allen studies when and why stereotyping and objectification negatively influence the motivation and behavior of stigmatized individuals.
+One feature that differentiates her work from other research done in these areas is that she is particularly interested in how stigmatized individuals respond to the stereotypic and objectifying behaviors of other people.
+Because of this interpersonal focus, Dr. Allen often conducts high impact, interactive studies in which people actually (or ostensibly) interact with others who objectify or stereotype them.
+She then focuses on the intrapersonal consequences (similar to most other research), but also the significant interpersonal outcomes of these interactions.

 Current research projects include:

 - Gender, ethnic, and socioeconomic diversity within Science, Technology, Engineering, and Math (STEM) domains

 - Addressing the underrepresentation of men in Healthcare, Elementary Education, and Domestic (HEED) domains

 - Understanding and reducing the negative effects of sexual objectification on women and girls

 In the SOAR lab, Drake students join Dr. Allen in this pursuit to carry out social psychological experiments.
 Our goal is to use this knowledge to create theoretically-informed interventions to reduce the negative consequences of stereotyping and sexual objectification.

 Students have opportunities to attend weekly lab meetings, discuss cutting-edge research articles, design and conduct experiments including IRB proposals, analyze and interpret data with SPSS, and present research findings (e.g., poster presentations and/or manuscripts) through independent study (PSY 190/191) or research seminars (PSY 198).